uyar/lektor-tekir/README.rst

 What works:

-- Navigating existing content.
+- Navigating content.
-- Editing existing content.
-- Adding new content.
-- Deleting content.
+- Adding, editing and deleting content items.
-- Deleting attachments.
+- Adding, deleting attachments.
 - Multiple language support in the UI (English and Turkish at the moment).
 - Light/dark mode toggle.

 What's planned in the short term:

-- Adding attachments.
+- Editing attachments.
 - Editing system fields.
 - Dividing edit form fields into tabs.
 - Deploying the site.